Anof-cyber/Androset/README.md

-# Android-Certificate-
+# Androset
-Automated script to push Burp Suite certificate in Android
+Automated script to convert and push Burp Suite certificate in Android, and modify Android's IP table to redirect all traffic to Burp Suite.

 ## Prerequisites